Nuzo Onoh: Writing

 Onoh is a pioneer of the African horror subgenre.
 Onoh's books The Reluctant Dead (2014) and Unhallowed Graves (2015) are collections of ghost stories depicting core Igbo culture, traditions, beliefs and superstitions within a horror context.

-She is the author of The Sleepless (2016), Dead Corpse (2017), The Unclean (2020), A Dance for the Dead (2022) and Where the Dead Brides Gather (2024).
+She is the author of The Sleepless (2016), Dead Corpse (2017), Call Your Ancestors For Success & Happiness (2017) The Unclean (2020), A Dance for the Dead (2022) Where the Dead Brides Gather (2024) The Fake Ghost (2025) and Futility (2025).
 Onoh's work has appeared in magazines, podcasts, and anthologies, including the anthology REVELATIONS: Horror Writers for Climate Action.
-She has contributed to several award-winning anthologies, among which are Dominion: An Anthology of Speculative Fiction From Africa and the African Diaspora, winner of the British Fantasy Award for "Best Anthology" in 2021 and Africa Risen: A New Era of Speculative Fiction, winner of the 2023 Locus Award for Best Anthology.
-She has had work in the science-fiction magazine Starburst.
-She is listed in the reference book 80 Black Women in Horror (Sumiko Saulson, 2017) and 160 Black Women in Horror (2023).
+She has contributed to several award-winning anthologies, among which are Why I Love Horror: Essays on Horror Literature, winner of the Bram Stoker Award for "Superior Achievement in Long Non-Fiction" in 2026 Afro-Centered Futurisms in Our Speculative Fiction, winner of the 2025 Ignyte Award for Outstanding Creative Nonfiction and the Locus Award for Best Non-fiction.
+Africa Risen: A New Era of Speculative Fiction, winner of the 2023 Locus Award for Best Anthology. and Dominion: An Anthology of Speculative Fiction From Africa and the African Diaspora, winner of the British Fantasy Award for "Best Anthology.
+She has been featured in the iconic science-fiction magazine Starburst. and is listed in the reference book 80 Black Women in Horror (Sumiko Saulson, 2017) and 160 Black Women in Horror (2023).